TeliaSoneraNorge/divx-terraform-modules/apigateway/README.md

-## api\_gw\_lambda
+## apigateway/lambda

 Abstraction on top of API Gateway which integrates an endpoint/method with a lambda function.

 ```hcl
 provider "aws" {